Remote Cabin in Northern Utah

 - DC ESS: A standalone battery system certified to UL9540, designed to pair with a compatible, separately listed inverter.

 Both system types are now evaluated to the same safety requirements, including UL9540A fire testing, system-level protections, and performance validation.
 The primary difference is how the Power Conversion Equipment (PCE) is documented: AC ESS includes the inverter within its certification, DC ESS verifies inverter/battery compatibility through manufacturer documentation.
-All the safety tests
+All the safety tests between AC ESS and DC ESS are identical.

 This shift enables modern DC battery systems to be certified as UL9540 DC ESS, which offers flexibility in pairing with UL 1741 or CSA 107.1-listed inverters, rather than requiring fixed, pre-engineered packages.